 - Let your child see an older child using the toilet.

-What are Padded Underwears?
+What is Padded Underwear?

-How and when to use Padded Underwears?
+How and when to use Padded Underwear?

 If you are planning to potty train your baby or if your baby is showing signs of potty training, you can use Padded Underwear at home and SuperBottoms UNO when out and about.
 This is a great idea if your little one uses the toilet occasionally but is not a pro yet!

 Some parents feel that the padding in a training pant would make a baby feel that it’s just a diaper, and would wet it.
 However, that’s not true.
-The padding, while it has several layers to soak wetness, it has no dry-feel.
+The padding, while it has several layers to soak wetness, has no dry-feel.
 This means the baby would feel wet and uncomfortable after peeing, and this would cause the child to learn what it takes to stay dry next time!